 Keep in mind, Medicare prescription drug policies and Medicare Advantage drug plans vary in terms of the particular medications they cover as well as the costs the beneficiary pays.
 This is despite the prescription drugs being the same.

-Medicare drug costs depend on:
+Medicare Part D Costs depend on:

 - The medications you take, and how frequently you take them